Charles Summerour was traveling for business when he acquired an everyday infection that almost killed him.

 At least 50 percent of people who go into septic shock do not survive, according to Martin Doerfler, M.D., VP of Evidence Based Clinical Practice at North Shore Long Island Jewish Health System.

 Anyone can get sepsis at any age.
-It can start off as a practically anything—a bug bite, a blister, a sinus infection—and escalate to extreme proportions in a matter of hours.
+It can start off as practically anything—a sinus infection, a UTI, or an infected bug bite or cut—and escalate to extreme proportions in a matter of hours.

-Some of the more common symptoms of sepsis include: fever, hypothermia, low blood pressure, elevated heart rate.
+Some of the more common symptoms of sepsis include fever, hypothermia, low blood pressure, and elevated heart rate.

 Why have I never heard of this before?

-Despite the fact that it kills nearly 200,000 people in the U.S. every year, only about one-third of Americans have ever heard of sepsis.
+Despite the fact that it kills 258,000 people in the U.S. every year, only about one-third of Americans have ever heard of sepsis.

 Summerour had no idea what it was that nearly ended his life until he got home from the hospital.
 "The doctors called it an infection.
 They said my immune system had become compromised, but they didn't really put a name to it," he says.

 The challenge lies in the ambiguous nature of the condition.
-"Sepsis is a very nondescript problem and it may not jump into physician's minds initially," Doerfler says.
+"Sepsis is a very nondescript problem, and it may not jump into a physician's minds initially," Doerfler says.

 Are seniors at greater risk?